Thelymitra ixioides: Taxonomy and naming

 Thelymitra ixioides was first formally described in 1805 by the Swedish botanist, Olof Swartz and the description was published in Neues Journal für die Botanik.
 The specific epithet (ixioides) refers to a perceived similarity to plants in the genus Ixia.
 The ending -oides is a Latin suffix meaning "likeness".

 Distribution and habitat

-The spotted sun orchid is widespread and common in Australia, less so in New Zealand.
+Spotted sun orchid is widespread and common in Australia, less so in New Zealand.
 It grows in a wide range of habitats but is most common in heath and forest.
 It is found in the Darling Downs of Queensland, on the coast and tablelands of New South Wales and the Australian Capital Territory, in most of Victoria, in south-eastern South Australia and in Tasmania.
 In New Zealand it occurs on both the North and South Islands.